 Can I Raise My AMH Naturally?

 AMH levels can be hard to change (much like it is hard to stop the aging process) but certain research indicates that the following factors may play a role.
-Don’t expect your AMH to skyrocket but following the advice of a natural healthcare practitioner with experience in fertility would be a wise addition to any fertility treatments you may be considering.
+Don’t expect your AMH to skyrocket.
+However, following the advice of a natural healthcare practitioner would be a wise addition to any fertility treatments you may be considering.

 Specific vitamins have been connected to a higher AMH level.
 In the following study, those suffering from a vitamin D deficiency where significantly more like to suffer from a low AMH compared to those without vitamin D deficiency.
-Vitamin D and AMH It is interesting to note that in this study, AMH levels decreased by 18% depending on the season (i.e. winter months) and these effects were mitigated with the supplementation of vitamin D. For my clients in Canada, this is important news and is a big reason why I encourage all of my clients to take a dose of 4000IU per day of vitamin D in the winter months.
+Vitamin D and AMH It is interesting to note that in this study, AMH levels decreased by 18% depending on the season (i.e. winter months).
+These effects were mitigated with the supplementation of vitamin D. For my clients in Canada, this is important news and is a big reason why I encourage all of my clients to take a dose of 4000IU per day of vitamin D in the winter months.

 Supplementing with DHEA is also showing a lot of promise for those with low AMH.
 Please talk to your fertility specialist about supplementing with DHEA as taking this on your own is not recommended.
 Check out DHEA and AMH for more information about DHEA and low ovarian reserve.
 There are saliva tests available which is a non-invasive way to measure your DHEA levels.
 Once you know your levels, you can then consider a DHEA supplement.
 Click on the following link for more information about DHEA saliva tests.

 Also, diet may play a role.
 In one study, it was seen that AMH levels were lower in women suffering from Crohn`s disease compared to a control.
 Since Crohn`s disease can reduce the amount of nutrients absorbed, one can hypothesize that a nutrient dense diet (perhaps with the help of supplements) may provide the optimum environment for an AMH level to rise.
 This connection may be a bit of a leap, but maintaining a proper diet certainly will not hurt.
 Crohn’s and AMH.